Skip to main content

 • 1 x 3-hour examination (Pre-Q)

-• Component 3: Course Work Assignments – 20%.
-An ability to analyse their own sporting movement, apply biophysical knowledge to suggest ways to improve their performance and design their own training programme to help improve their performance.
+• Component 3: Course Work Assignments (20% weighting).
+An ability to analyse their own sporting movement, apply biophysical knowledge to suggest ways to improve their performance and design and evaluate their own training programme to help improve their performance

 Special equipment and costs: Physical Education uniform.